 Alfred was Arthur Bell’s cousin as the son of aunt Isabella – who was one of his mother’s younger sisters.
 Isabella, Alfred’s brother Ernest and Arthur Bell’s sister Dorothy lived in Hall Street, Greeheys in 1911.

 Alfred is the only family member identified as a professional soldier and pre-war member of the forces.
 He had been born in Hulme on 9th June 1887.
 The family lived at a ‘Beer House’ at 18 Marple Street, Hulme in 1895.
 His father Alfred Snr. was a Tailors Salesman who died in 1901.
 Records show the Alfred had spent a period of 5 days in Chorlton Union Workhouse after their father had died in November 1902.

 Alfred joined the 6th Volunteer Battalion, Manchester Regiment on 25th March 1906 No. 647, when he was employed by Mr Potts of Moss Side as a carter and outdoor beer seller residing at his mother Isabella’s address at 76 Junction Street.
 The Medical Exam. records Alfred as 5’6″ and 110 Pounds.
 He transferred to the regular Battalion on 24th August 1907 retaining the number 647.
 By the time of the 1911 Census, Alf was serving in India with the 1st Battalion.

-At the outbreak of the War, the 1st Battalion remained in India and set sail from Karachi to France on 29th August 1914, arriving in Marseille on 26th September.
-Alfred’s Medal Roll indicates his entitlement to the 1914 Star, with arrival in France with 1st Battalion on 27th August.
+At the outbreak of the War, the 1st Battalion remained in India and set sail from Karachi to France on 27-29th August 1914, arriving in Marseille on 26th September.
+Alfred’s Medal Roll indicates his entitlement to the 1914 Star, with embarkation for France with 1st Battalion on 27th August.
 Records of some other men (Below*1) with this date as arrival indicate departure from Karachi on 27th August and arrival at Marseille on 26th September.
-There is no explanation why a group of men are recorded as leaving India in advance of the Battalion.
 Alfred was entitled to the Clasp on his 1914 Star, confirming arrival in France as an ‘Old Contemptible’ before December 1914.